How It Works States Document Types Tools Guides Blog About Create Document - $7.99

 Draft a legally valid Demand Promissory Note for Ohio that features all required terms under Ohio promissory note law.
 Fill in your loan details and download your completed, ready-to-sign Demand Promissory Note as a professional PDF.

 Ohio law governs promissory notes with specific usury limits and enforcement rules that protects both lender and obligor.
 The usury limit in Ohio is 8% maximum.
-Lenders have 8 years to file suit to collect on a promissory note in Ohio.
+For a demand note in Ohio, the 6-year limitation period runs from the date demand for payment is made.
 Ohio law requires 3 specific elements in a valid promissory note.

 Ohio Promissory Note Requirements